Teen Video Challenge

 Teen Video Winners Announced!

-The Washington State Library and the Collaborative Summer Library Program (CSLP) are pleased to announce the winner of the 2013 Washington Teen Video Challenge.
-Congratulations to Serah Manning from Ellensburg Public Library for the video, Reading: The Ultimate Boredom Buster!
-Serah will receive a monetary award of $275 and the Ellensburg Public Library will receive prizes worth $125 from CSLP and Upstart.
-The awards can be used as each winner sees fit.
+The Washington State Library and the Collaborative Summer Library Program (CSLP) are pleased to announce the winners of the 2018 Washington Teen Video Challenge.
+Congratulations to Maiah Hilton from the East Adams Library District for the video “Libraries Rock!”
+Maiah will receive a certificate and monetary award of $100 and the East Adams Library District will receive prizes worth $50 from CSLP and Demco/Upstart.

-These videos exemplify the diversity and creativity of our state and of the teens that created them.
+All videos submitted exemplify the diversity and creativity of our state and of the teens that created them.
 Whether produced by an individual or a group of teens, all exhibit creativity and illustrate quality work on the part of the industrious teen film makers.
-Enjoy the humor, literary references, and original music compositions used to communicate the "Beneath the Surface" idea and the value that teens place in their public libraries.
+Enjoy the humor, literary references, and original music compositions used to communicate the idea of "Libraries Rock" and the value that teens place in their public libraries.

-This national video competition is in its third year of encouraging teens to get involved with promoting summer reading and public libraries with a focus on the CSLP 2013 slogan, "Beneath the Surface."
-Each participating state selected one winning video to be named the official CSLP Teen Video Challenge state winner for 2013.
-Twenty-six states and over one hundred teens participated in the creation of these winning videos.
+This national video competition is in its eighth year of encouraging teens to get involved with promoting summer reading and public libraries with a focus on the annual CSLP theme.
+Each participating state selected one winning video to be named the official CSLP Teen Video Challenge state winner.
+Fourteen states and over one hundred teens participated in the creation of these winning videos.
 Any of the winning videos, including those from other states, may be used by libraries and schools to promote summer reading in their communities.

 CSLP is a consortium of states working together, sharing ideas, expertise, and costs to produce a high-quality summer reading program for children, teens, and adults.